 And think about what it means if Instagram knows exactly where you go and when on a regular basis.
 And shares it with not just creepy guys in hooded coats.

 Top / Featured Images: I made this image from several elements.
 The base image found easily by searching on “stalker” is a flickr photo by @lattefarsan https://flickr.com/photos/lattefarsan/13062114715 shared under a Creative Commons (BY-SA) license.
 I found a lovely CC0 licensed photo in pexels of the profile of a woman taking a selfie, which I converted to black and white, masked out the background, resized, blurred, and superimposed on the image in the original (yes the legs are at a 90° angle, but you have to stop somewhere).
 I then superimposed some pngs of the Instagram logo and a wireless symbol (rotated and blurred).

 For a bonus prize, how the heck is this thing licensed?
 CC-BY-SA + CC0 = ?

-The post "How Instagram Stealthily Publishes Maps of Our Exact Locations… and we don’t care" was originally pulled like taffy through a needle's eye at CogDogBlog (http://cogdogblog.com/2016/09/instagram-mapping-you/) on September 25, 2016.
+The post "How Instagram Stealthily Publishes Maps of Our Exact Locations… and we don’t care" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (http://cogdogblog.com/2016/09/instagram-mapping-you/) on September 25, 2016.